-One in six women at fracture clinics report domestic violenceJune 11th, 2013 in Health /
+One in six women at fracture clinics report domestic violenceJune 11, 2013 in Medicine & Health / Health

 One in six women arriving at orthopedic fracture clinics have been victims of physical, emotional, or sexual violence at the hands of an intimate partner within the past year, and one in 50 arrive as a direct result of intimate partner violence (IPV), according to the largest multinational study of its kind to date, led by McMaster University researchers.

 The report has been published on Online First by The Lancet.

 "The unexpectedly high rate of IPV in orthopedics suggests that injury clinics are the ideal location for identification and support programs for victims of severe abuse who may be at increased risk of further injury and homicide," said Sheila Sprague, orthopedic research program manager at McMaster University.
 She co-led the research with Dr. Mohit Bhandari, a professor of orthopedic surgery at McMaster and an orthopedic surgeon for Hamilton Health Sciences.